RaoulSchaffranek/MVar/docs/docs/README.md

 ## Introduction

 MVar is a low-level library for concurrent programming in TypeScript and JavaScript.
 It provides a single data type of the same name.
 An `MVar` represents an abstract resource that can be shared by multiple concurrent tasks.
-Access-operations on an MVar are atomic and serve as synchronization primitives between concurrent tasks.
+Access-operations on MVars are atomic and serve as synchronization primitives between concurrent tasks.

 An `MVar` is always in one of two states: It's either empty or holds some value.
 The two most important operations are `put` for writing to the MVar and `take` for reading its contents.
 Unlike traditional variables, the `put` methods first checks if the `MVar` is currently empty.
 If that's the case, then `put` writes the supplied value to the `MVar`; otherwise, it queues the value for later consumption.
 Similarly, `take` first checks if the `MVar` is currently full.
 In that case, `take` returns the contents wrapped in a promise which is synchronously resolved.
 Otherwise, `take` returns a promise, which is resolved as soon as the `MVar` becomes full.
 When the promise resolves, the `MVar` contents are replaced with the next value, that was queued by `put` if one is available; otherwise, it's left empty.